NickR23/nrsh/posts/hpke-and-me.md

   __Symmetric key__ encryption is the simplest and oldest form of secure communication.
 It dates back to the [Caesar days](https://en.wikipedia.org/wiki/Caesar_cipher).

-The Caesar cipher is a encryption scheme that encrypts messages by applying a fixed char "rotation" for each character in the plaintext.
+The Caesar cipher is a encryption scheme that works by applying a fixed char "rotation" for each character in the plaintext.
 Messages can be decrypted by applying the reverse of the "rotation key".
 These days keys are a lot more complex, but the idea of sharing a single key to decrypt AND encrypt a message still stands.

 Symmetric key encryption is cheap and efficient, but it has its draw backs: